-Sometimes, there is not a big difference between success story testimonials and interview testimonials because they both can include Q&A, statistics, and long-form content.
+Sometimes, there is not a big difference between success story customer testimonials and interview testimonials because they both can include Q&A, statistics, and long-form content.

 Success stories provide an opportunity to sell the user on the positive results (before and after analysis) that a previous customer experienced.

 At EmbedSocial, we also use these types of testimonials.
 Here is an example: